Fired. Discontinued. Let go. Dehired. Right-sized.

 Take some dynamite to your resume.

-If you haven’t used your resume in a while, chances are it isn’t ATS compliant.
+If you haven’t used your resume in a while, chances are it isn’t ATS compliant, and this is when a resume writer can help.

-And, if that’s the case, you’re almost better starting from scratch with your document rather than simply tweaking what you once used.
+With resume ATS compliance hanging in the balance, you’re almost better starting from scratch rather than simply tweaking what you once used.

 Start depersonalizing your office, but take things home gradually so that it’s not apparent that you’re removing items.